The British Win, Yet Lose

 After a two-month game of cat-and-mouse from South Carolina to Virginia, the British and Continental armies of the South are finally prepared to confront each other in open battle.

 The army of Lt.
 Gen. Lord Charles Cornwallis was camped at Deep River Meeting House 12 miles to the southwest when he learned of the Americans’ position.
 His army of 1,900–2,200 professional troops left before dawn to confront the Continentals.
 It pushed through stiff resistance at the Battle of New Garden in the morning before continuing up the Great Salisbury Wagon Road.

 Maj.
 Gen. Nathanael Greene’s army had camped on a hill topped by the Guilford County Court House on February 8 during the “Race to the Dan” with Cornwallis.
-He saw it was good ground for a defensive battle, but with a “council of war” of his officers decided they didn’t have enough supplies and Patriot part-time troops (“militia”) to join him immediately.
+He saw it was good ground for a defensive battle, but with a “council of war” of his officers decided they didn’t have enough supplies and Patriot part-time troops (“militia”).
 After getting more supplies and regular army troops in Virginia, he returned to North Carolina.
 Again he called in militia, shifting positions east and west of this location while they gathered.
 He camped at Troublesome Iron Works to the north before moving his army here on March 14 to await Cornwallis.
 By then it was up to 4,250 men, including 1,500–1,600 regular Continental soldiers.

 Thursday, March 15, 1781.

 The British Deploy

 Take the trail from the Hoskins Farm parking lot to the farm complex.
 Continue inside the fence to your right down to New Garden Road.
 Stand at the nearest fence corner and look at the Hoskins home now behind you.